-John Horky, Kahler Slater’s HR Guy/Principal has been appointed a Fellow of the American Institute of Architects (FAIA).
+John Horky, Kahler Slater Principal and HR Director has been appointed a Fellow of the American Institute of Architects (FAIA).
 The AIA’s Fellowship program recognizes members who have made significant contributions to architecture and society and who have achieved a high standard of excellence in the profession.

 Throughout his career, John has served on a variety of industry boards and held numerous leadership positions at a local and state level, including President of the AIA Wisconsin Chapter.
 He is currently the President of the Wisconsin Architects Foundation (WAF).
 In addition to serving the profession in these capacities, he is committed to supporting the growth and development of the next generation of architects.
 Through presentations at industry conferences and class groups on campus, He shares his knowledge and experience and equips students with skills necessary to be more prepared and confident as they grow in their careers.

 John will be honored at an investiture ceremony on Friday, May 15, 2015 at the 2015 National AIA Convention in Atlanta, Ga.
 For the full list of this year’s FAIA designees, visit www.aia.org/practicing/awards/2015/fellows/.